awsdocs/aws-systems-manager-user-guide/doc_source/about-patch-baselines.md

 The topics in this section provide information about how patch baselines work in Patch Manager, a capability of AWS Systems Manager\.

-The information in the following topics applies both when you are patching instances on a schedule and patching instances on demand\.
+The information in the following topics applies both when you're patching instances on a schedule and patching instances on demand\.

 **Topics**
 + [About predefined and custom patch baselines](sysman-patch-baselines.md)